Open string field theory with stubs: Deforming the Witten action using stubs

 We want to apply those concepts now to the problem of attaching stubs in OSFT.
 The space $V$ should be given by the space of string fields $\mathcal{H}_{BCFT}$ with its grading $d\left(\Psi\right)=gh\left(\Psi\right)+1$ and the differential $Q.$ By comparing (\ref{eq:stubbed product}) with (\ref{eq:M_2}) it seems natural to define

-However, we see immediately that this definition does not give rise to an SDR: $i$ and $p$ are not an inclusion and projection anymore and $pi\neq1.$ Still, in principle the HPL holds for arbitrary homotopy equivalences, so there is a chance to succeed anyway.
+However, we see immediately that this definition does not give rise to a DR: $i$ and $p$ are not an inclusion and projection anymore and $pi\neq1.$ Still, in principle the HPL holds for arbitrary homotopy equivalences, so there is a chance to succeed anyway.

 Our choice is so far completely symmetric, so lets define $W=V=\mathcal{H}_{BCFT},$ $d_{W}=d_{V}=Q$ and $h_{W}=h_{V}=h$ where we have to solve

 The simplest (although not unique) solution for $h$ is

 It is important to stress that $h$ is well-behaved also for $L_{0}=0$ and does not have any pole.